slowernews/wisdom-tldr/README.md

 > *'No matter how great the talent or efforts, some things just take time.
 You can’t produce a baby in one month by getting nine women pregnant.' -- Warren Buffett*

+> *'You finished ahead of time, that means you forgot something.'*

 ===
 ###On listening

 RULE: Be humble and learn to listen carefully.

 > *'Listen to many, speak to a few.' -- William Shakespeare*

 > *'Everyone you will ever meet knows something you don’t.' -- Bill Nye*

 > *'You can never be sure who you are dealing with.
 A man who is of little importance and means today can be a person of power tomorrow.'*

+> *'Judge a man by his questions, not by his answers.'*

 CHALLENGE: Bias is everywhere.
 Be specially careful when facing new ideas.